French

 Overview of the Course:

-Key stage 3 is organised in engaging termly topics though which the key skills are taught.
+Key stage 3 is organised into engaging termly topics through which the key skills are taught.
 Pupils in every class will be encouraged to verbally express themselves through a range of structured talk opportunities, as well as developing close and active listening skills.
 Both the reading and writing skills are explicitly taught so that the pupils can develop their confidence throughout the two years.

 Course Content: